Purrrrple/eat-the-spot/README.md

 # Eat The Spot
-This is a dynamic recipes collection
+This is a dynamic collection of recipes